 - Mark Pilgrim’s feedparser

 The first step is to export your Wordpress data.
-Login to Wordpress and go to Settings -> Export.
+Login to Wordpress and go to Tools -> Export.
 Here you can select your filters, otherwise only published posts will be exported.
 Once you have saved your export file make a note of the location you saved it to.

 It is faster to import directly from your filesystem if you can, especially if you have a large blog with lots of comments.

 The next step is to run the import_wordpress command where the url argument contains the path or URL to your export file: